surajkumar214/DAS2021-Group-4/group_04.md

 </table>

 We can see that standard error slight rises up after adjusting with the dispersion parameter, while the intercept term remains the same.
+Still , the wald test is not very reliable to draw inferences and may conflict with the F test.

 # Conclusions

 # Extention

+We will consider more appropirate models like Generalized poisson model, or Conway-Maxwell Poisson (COM-Poisson) Regression, which have less expected residual variance than the mean.
+We wil also attempt to apply quadratic model that address the slight curve in the deviance against fitted plot.